1. Sovereign Grant

 If the whole of the Sovereign Grant is not spent in a given year, the surplus is paid into a Reserve Fund, controlled by the Royal Trustees.
 The amount that may accumulate in the Reserve Fund is capped at about 50% of the audited net relevant resources for that year.
 To prevent the reserve rising above this level, the Royal Trustees have the power to set a lower level of Sovereign Grant than the formula would generate.

-The Royal Household is fully financially accountable – as accountable as any government department.
+The Royal Household is fully financially accountable.
 The Royal Household’s business accounts are audited by the National Audit Office (NAO) and laid before parliament.
 The NAO may also undertake value for money reviews to scrutinise its use of public funds.
 The Public Accounts Committee (PAC) may in turn investigate these further.

 4. Review of the formula for Sovereign Grant